ninabarzh/broomstick/content/posts/defendable-internet3.md

 Historically, we have treated digital infrastructure as ephemeral.
 IoT devices with permanent vulnerabilities, legacy protocols held together with hope and glue, software libraries maintained by single volunteers with full-time jobs — these are the hallmarks of our civilisation.

-To create a defendable internet, we need hardware and software that are patchable, auditable, and robust.
+To create a defendable internet, we need hardware and software that are patchable, auditable, and resilient.
 Systems should survive decades, not quarters.
 Open standards should be the norm, not a marketing slogan.
 The digital foundations we lay today must be capable of standing the test of time — and relentless curiosity from people who like poking at things that are not theirs.

 ## Fixing incentives

 The internet is a tragedy of incentives.
 Vendors profit from shipping first, not shipping safely.
 Users click “accept all” because reading terms and conditions is a form of medieval torture.
 Governments fund offensive cyber capabilities while hoping resilience will magically appear as a side effect.

-Aligning incentives is essential.
+Restructuring incentives is essential.
 Companies should face meaningful consequences for shipping insecure products.
 Open-source projects that underpin critical systems deserve sustainable funding, not burnout-driven heroics.
 And security should be a selling point, not an afterthought buried in legalese.

 ## Regulation, but intelligently